Mic92/python-mpd2/doc/topics/commands.rst

 .. function:: MPDClient.listplaylist(name)

-    Lists the songs in the playlist.
+    Returns a list of the songs in the playlist.
 Playlist plugins are supported.

 .. function:: MPDClient.listplaylistinfo(name)

-    Lists the songs with metadata in the playlist.
+    Returns a list of the songs with metadata in the playlist.
 Playlist plugins are supported.

 .. function:: MPDClient.listplaylists()

-    Prints a list of the playlist directory.
+    Returns a list of the playlist in the playlist directory.

     After each playlist name the server sends its last modification time as attribute "Last-Modified" in ISO 8601 format.
 To avoid